Parents play an important role in their child’s education. There are many resources online to help parents support learning at home and at school.

 Roadmap for Reopening of Schools

-Irelands schools will reopen fully and safely in August, special guidance for parents and children will be provided.
-The Department of Education and Skills will provide updates through schools and on gov.ie/backtoschool.
+As Ireland's schools have reopened fully, special guidance for parents and children has been provided.
+The Department of Education and Skills provides updates through schools and on gov.ie/backtoschool.

 Resources for parents of children in primary and secondary school